ThatFOSSyguy/PyClock/README.md

 ![image](https://user-images.githubusercontent.com/77693447/119951166-44429000-bfb9-11eb-85de-8a68657c528d.png)

 # Supported OS
 For now, PyClock only support's Windows 10.
-If you're using MacOS or Linux, please check the building instructions (https://github.com/ThatFOSSyguy/PyClock/blob/main/README.md#building-from-source)
+If you're using MacOS or Linux, please check the downloading the source-code and building from it.

 # Installation
 1. Click on "Releases"